Reinhold Würth

 Reinhold Würth (born 20 April 1935) is a German businessman and art collector.
 In 1954, at the age of 19, he took over his father's wholesale screw business and built it into the Würth Group, which posted €19.9 billion (US$21.68 billion) in sales in 2022.

 Since the 1960s, Würth has collected art.
-As of 2021, the collection contains over 18,300 works, specialising in art created from the late 19th century to today.
+As of 2021, the collection contains over 18,300 works, focused on the late 19th century onwards.

 He is married with three children and lives in Künzelsau, Germany.

 As of November 2024, Forbes estimated Würth's net worth at $33.6 billion, the world's 45th-richest person.

 Life

 Early life

 Reinhold Würth is the son of Alma Würth and Adolf Würth, who founded a screw wholesaling business for carpentry and metalworking trades in Künzelsau, Hohenlohe, in July 1945.
 He received violin lessons as a child.
 At the age of 14, his father withdrew him from upper secondary school (Oberrealschule) and, in 1949, hired him as an apprentice and second employee in his screw wholesaling business in Künzelsau.